box/box-ui-elements/DEVELOPING.md

 3. In your parent project run `yarn link box-ui-elements` every time you plan to use the local linked version.
 4. Run your parent project's build.

-## While Developing

-Install the following plugins in your preferred editor

--   Editor Config (standardizes basic editor configuration)
--   ESLint (Javascript linting)
--   Stylelint (CSS linting)
--   Prettier (Javscript formatting)
--   Sass (Stylesheets)
--   Babel (Transpiler)

-## Common script commands
+## Common Script Commands

--   `yarn start` to launch a local styleguide examples server.
+-   `yarn start` to launch a local style guide examples server.
 Uses demo live data for Elements.
+-   `yarn start:examples:legacy` same as above, but with IE 11 support.
 -   `yarn start:npm` to symlink Elements via `yarn link` to a parent project.
 -   `yarn start:dev` to launch a local webpack dev server.
 Uses your own data for Elements.
 -   `yarn lint` to lint js and css.